The Museum is Open

 Enhanced Safety Precautions

-There are enhanced safety precautions in place at the Museum.
+Select safety precautions are in place at the Museum.
 These include

 - Plexiglass is in place at Museum admission and retail locations.